wisniewskikr/rep_cq5/Cq5-helloWorld-example-validation/Readme.txt

 - output page: text "Hello World <user_name>" is displayed here.

 This project shows additionally:
+- html tag "form": just html tag "form" is here used;
 - validation: user can not send empty name;
 - java script: hints/titles for buttons are handled by jquery